Expert Review

 “You now get traffic-sign recognition, drowsy-driver detection, intelligent speed assist and emergency braking”

 From 2022, the Compass comes with Highway Assist, which combines active cruise control and lane centring, to give you semi-autonomous driving, much like Tesla Autopilot.
 You still need to demonstrate that you retain control of the car, through a hand on the steering wheel.
 You now get traffic-sign recognition, drowsy-driver detection, intelligent speed assist and emergency braking for pedestrians and cyclists fitted as standard.
-A reversing camera is also standard, while a 360-degree camera is an option.
+A reversing camera is also standard, while a 360-degree camera and blind spot monitoring are options.
+These cameras come in handy as rear visibility is not the best.
 Front, side and curtain airbags are standard.

 Expert rating: 4/5